 Above are two photos of Marty and Josh Colbaugh at the Kingman Turquoise Mine to the left is Marty inspecting a Turquoise vein and to the right is Marty and son Josh - Marty holding a giant chunk of Kingman Turquoise.

 Above are two different examples of Kingman Turquoise in Southwest Style Jewelry.
-The Pendant has a beautiful webbed Kingman Turquoise cabochon in a simplistic silver setting produced by Durango Silver Co.
+The Pendant has a beautiful Kingman Spiderweb Turquoise cabochon in a simplistic silver setting produced by Durango Silver Co.
 On the right is a gorgeous multiple strand of Kingman Turquoise Beads displaying Blue Kingman Turquoise and Green Kingman Turquoise from the Turquoise Mountain area of the mine.

 To the left is a Navajo handcrafted Kingman Turquoise Belt Buckle made with multiple nugget cut stones and to the right is a Southwest Victorian style ring produce by Durango Silver Co featuring a rich blue Kingman Turquoise Gemstone.
 These are great examples of yesterdays Native American Turquoise Jewelry and todays Native American Jewelry.